-Study shows that Rett syndrome in females is not j | Newswise
+Study Shows That Rett Syndrome in Females Is Not J | Newswise

-A new UC Davis MIND Institute study offers critical insights into Rett syndrome, a rare genetic condition that affects mostly girls.
-The research reveals how this condition affects males and females differently, with disease progression linked to changes in gene responses in brain cells.
+Newswise — A new UC Davis MIND Institute study offers critical insights into Rett syndrome, a rare genetic condition that affects mostly girls.
+The research reveals how this condition affects males and females differently, with symptom progression linked to changes in gene responses in brain cells.

 Rett syndrome is caused by mutations of the MECP2 gene located on the X chromosome.
 Children with Rett initially show typical development before symptoms start.